jennypaxian/lycosand/README.md

 	- Please note that we do not operate a "flagship instance", the only project-affiliated domain is `iceshrimp.dev`.
 - Want to donate to the project?
   - Our backend lead dev (zotan) is in need of a better laptop, as their current one does not have enough memory.
 You can contribute [here](https://bunq.me/zotanlaptopcrowdfund).
 Any leftover money will be given to queers in need.
 - Need help or want to contribute?
-Join the [matrix room](https://matrix.to/#/%23iceshrimp-dev:161.rocks)!
+Join the [chat room](https://chat.iceshrimp.dev)!

 ---